chrlsjsph460/Dog-Breed-Classifier-Project/README.md

 6. [Screenshots](#screenshots)

 ## Description
 This Udacity project applies convolutional neural networks and transfer learning to an image classification problem.
 This guided project's goal is to classify the images of dogs based on their breed.
 A function is built that will accept any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
-If a human is detected, it will provide an estimate of the dog breed that is most resembling.
+If a human is detected, it will provide an estimate of the dog breed that the human resembles.

+Problem Statment: Given the picture of a dog, determine the dog's breed.
+Given the picture of a human, which dog breed does the human most resemble.
+If an image of something that is not a dog or a human, tell the user you don't know what the image is.
+Use convolutional neural networks and transfer learning to determine the breeds.
+(Expand on this).
+Breeds are identified based on the names of breeds given.
+(Expand on this).
+Metrics used to determine how well the model works are validation accuracy and training accuracy.
+This guides how we choose best model

 There are three major components to this project.
 1. ETL Pipeline: This part of the project was provided by Udacity.